rblack42/Blog/content/2014/12/06/Hangertalk.rst

 Airplanes are not like cars.
 Basically all you need to do in a car is keep the critter between the lines painted on the road, obey the signs, and occasionally figure out how to make it go forward or backward.
-Simple stuff a 9th grader can do in his grandfathers pickup truck while trying to hit all the cow-pies in a big field!
+Simple stuff a 9th grader can do in his grandfather's pickup truck while trying to hit all the cow-pies in a big pasture!

 Airplanes are different!
 Very different.